hayashidac/chie.github.io/content/home/publications.md

 ## Latest Talks

+* June 16, 2019	Talk about "Understanding distributed processing in Python" in PyCon Thailand(in English)
-* Mar 18, 2019	Lecture of Data Analysis for AWS Solution Architects
+* Mar 18, 2019	Lecture of Data Analysis for AWS Solution Architects(in Japanese)
-* Mar 9, 2019	Introduction to Machine Learning at Woman Who Code Event
+* Mar 9, 2019	Introduction to Machine Learning at Woman Who Code Event(in English)
-* Dec 20, 2018	Talk about GameDay at re:Invent 2018
+* Dec 20, 2018	Talk about GameDay at re:Invent 2018(in Japanese)
-* Dec 19, 2018	Talk about Tensorflow Performance Tuning
+* Dec 19, 2018	Talk about Tensorflow Performance Tuning(in Japanese)

 ## Slides
 評判のよかった登壇資料